Zelenskyy center stage: Facing Congress, pleading for help

 They said Congress “remains unwavering in our commitment to supporting Ukraine as they face Putin’s cruel and diabolical aggression.”

-Zelenskky's next stop could be Spain.
-On Tuesday, the speaker of Spain’s Congress of Deputies invited the Ukrainian president to address Spanish lawmakers via videolink.
+Zelenskyy's next stop could be Spain.
+The speaker of Spain’s Congress of Deputies has invited the Ukrainian president to address Spanish lawmakers via videolink.

 In a letter to Zelenskyy, Speaker Meritxell Batet wrote that the address “will be a magnificent opportunity for the chamber, all Spanish people and the thousands of Ukrainians living in Spain to listen to your message and express our firmest support.”

-Associated Press writers Ellen Knickmeyer and Chris Megerian and Raf Casert in Brussels, Jill Lawless in London and Aritz Parra in Madrid contributed to this report.
+Associated Press writers Aamer Madhani, Ellen Knickmeyer and Chris Megerian and Raf Casert in Brussels, Jill Lawless in London, Aritz Parra in Madrid and videojournalist Rick Gentilo contributed to this report.

 Credit: Justin Tang